czastek11/Labview_proj/README.md

 This is labview program used to generate a image of 2D brillouin zones

 In folder project there are files containg all the subvis for this program.
 The files are linked in labview project but the program should work without it.
-To open the aplication open file 'main.vi'
+To open the aplication open file 'main.vi' with all the other files from project in directory.